MaterializeInc/materialize/doc/user/content/overview/architecture.md

   read on this data at any given time than it is to create an answer from scratch.

-The only wrinkle in the above explanation is that when you perform reads on views, no dataflow gets created, and Materialize instead serves the result from an existing dataflow.
+In some cases, when the queries are relatively simple, Materialize can avoid creating a new dataflow and instead serves the result from an existing dataflow.

 ## Sources: Ingesting data

-For Materialize to ingest data, it must read it from a source, which comes in two varieties:
+For Materialize to ingest data, it must read it from a source or a table.
+Sources come in two varieties:

 - Streaming sources, like Kakfa
 - File sources, like `.csv` or generic log files